dotnet/designs/accepted/compat-pack/compat-pack.md

 able to use that as an opportunity to remove legacy technologies and deprecated APIs.
-Since then, we've learned that no matter how attractive the new APIs and capabilities of .NET Core are: if your existing code base is large enough, the benefits of the new APIs are often dwarfed by the sheer cost of reimplementing and/or adapting your existing code.
-The *.NET Framework Compatibility Pack* is about providing a good chunk of these technologies so that building .NET Core applications as well as .NET Standard libraries becomes much more viable for existing code.
+Since then, we've learned that no matter how attractive the new APIs and capabilities of .NET Core are: if your existing code base is large enough, the benefits of the new APIs are often dwarfed by the sheer cost of re-implementing and/or adapting your existing code.
+The *Windows Compatibility Pack* is about providing a good chunk of these technologies so that building .NET Core applications as well as .NET Standard libraries becomes much more viable for existing code.